freepik-company/kuberecovery/README.md

 spec:

   # Resources to watch and save as RecoveryResource object when they are deleted
-  # apiVersion and kind * is not supported, use specific version and kind instead
+  # apiVersion and resources * is not supported, use specific version and resource instead
   # For namespaces use "*" to watch all namespaces
   resourcesIncluded:
     - apiVersion: "apps/v1"